StanzaSystems/stream-demo/README.md

 # Stanza Stream Balancer Demo

-This repo contains a self-service demo of a new experimental Stanza feature that lets users fairly balance concurrent access to limited resources (such as streaming bandwidth, or even Lambda executions and so on).
+This repo contains a self-service demo of a new experimental Stanza feature that lets users fairly balance concurrent access to limited resources (such as streaming bandwidth, Lambda executions, and so on).

 The API is available here: [stream.proto](https://github.com/StanzaSystems/apis/blob/main/stanza/hub/v1/stream.proto).